blueratdota/odin-shopping-cart/README.md

 - add CartCard +/- quantity ✔
 - add modals to confirm delete of added cart item ✔
 - preorder items shouls have a preorder tag on CartCard
-- disable adding to cart for no stock items
+- disable adding to cart for no stock items ✔
-- make a big screen mode for Product Component
+- make a big screen mode for Product Component ✔
+- add a checkout page?